GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     ```json
     {
         "query": "good movies",
-        "k": 10
     }
     ```

     Should return a model output like that below.
-The response is truncated in the output below.
+The response is **truncated** in the output below.
 But, you should see something that resembles following:

     ```json
         [